God Loves You When You're Dancing

 God Loves You When You're Dancing is the debut extended play by Australian singer-songwriter Vance Joy.
 It was released in Australia on 22 March 2013 via Liberation Music.

-The EP was nominated for two awards at the ARIA Music Awards of 2013; ARIA Award for Breakthrough Artist - Release, but lost to Flume by Flume and ARIA Award for Best Pop Release, but lost to Armageddon by Guy Sebastian.
+The EP was nominated for two awards at the ARIA Music Awards of 2013; Breakthrough Artist - Release, but lost to Flume by Flume and Best Pop Release, but lost to Armageddon by Guy Sebastian.

 The EP contains the single, "Riptide", which in May 2015 became the longest-charting song in ARIA Chart history, having remained in the top 100 for 107 weeks and counting.
 It surpassed previous record holder, Poker Face by Lady Gaga's 106 week record.
 In January 2016, the week count was at 120.

 In March 2019, to celebrate the EP's 6 year anniversary, Joy announced a limited edition 10" of the EP on vinyl for release on 26 April.
 This was the first time the EP had ever been released on Vinyl and was limited to 1,000 units.
 As from September of that year, it was accredited by Australian Recording Industry Association (ARIA) with 9× platinum certificates, for shipment of 630,000 units.
 It had peaked at No. 1 on the ARIA Australian Artists Singles Chart and was still on that chart in that month for 208 weeks; it also peaked at No. 9 on the related ARIA Streaming Singles Chart and was still on that chart for 145 weeks.